-Below you will find a sampling of what has been written about Tracey's last four books.
-The latest book, The Non-GMO Cookbook, has only just been published and is already garnering notice.
+Below you will find a sampling of what has been written about Tracey's four cookbooks.
+The Vermont Non-GMO Cookbook is a 2018 Readable Feast Cookbook Awards Finalist.

 “At the heart of the Non-GMO Movement are the farmers and purveyors who work tirelessly every day to ensure that our non-GMO food supply is protected for generations to come.
 The Vermont Non-GMO Cookbook brings their love and commitment right to your plate while inspiring food choices that are best for our communities and our planet.” — Megan Westgate, Executive Director, Non-GMO Project